To be eligible for the Montgomery GI Bill you must meet the following two requirements, no matter when or how you originally become eligible for MGIB.

 The monthly benefit paid to you is based on the type of training you take, length of your service, your category, and if DOD put extra money in your MGIB Fund (called "kickers").
 You usually have 10 years to use your MGIB benefits, but the time limit can be less, in some cases, and longer under certain circumstances.

-You can apply by filling out VA Form 22-1990, Application for Education Benefits.
-Call toll free 1-888-GI-BILL-1 for more information.
+You can apply at VA's Online Application Website.
+Call toll free 888-GI-BILL-1 for more information.

 Eligibility Time Frame

-Benefits under the MGIB generally end 10 years from the date of the veteran's last discharge or release from active duty, but some extenuating circumstances qualify for extensions.
-A veteran with a discharge upgraded by the military will have 10 years from the date of the upgrade.
+Benefits under the MGIB generally end 10 years from the date of your last honorable discharge or release from active duty, but some extenuating circumstances qualify for extensions.
+If your discharge is upgraded by the military, you will have 10 years of eligibility from the date of the upgrade.